msu/csci-432-fall2021/README.md

 The folders in this repository contain all materials for this class.

-- hw: homework assignments, as well as a LaTex template for your submissions.
+- hw: Homework assignments, as well as a LaTex template for your submissions.
 - lec_notes: Copies of lecture notes and board photos.
 - slides: Source for my Beamer slides (which only happens occasionally).

-- misc.md: List of Miscellaneous assignments (see grading)
+- misc.md: List of Miscellaneous assignments (see grading).
-- README.md: the course syllabus
+- README.md: The course syllabus.

 The schedule is at the bottom of this Markdown file.
 If you want to learn more about Markdown, check out [this tutorial](https://www.markdowntutorial.com/).